ligabloo/react-redux/docs/tutorials/hooks.md

 To begin, in the `/src` directory of your project create a `store.js` file.
 This is where we will define our Redux store.

 :::important `configureStore()`
-Using the React Toolkit `configureStore()` method allows us to quickly setup a Redux store while also providing an improved developer experience versus the default `createStore()` method.
+Using the RTK `configureStore()` method allows us to quickly setup a Redux store while also providing an improved developer experience versus the default `createStore()` method.
 :::

 ```js